 Movement for an Adoption Apology

-We seek recognition and acknowledgement of the pain and grief suffered by many first parents and their children due to unethical forced family separation and forced adoption practices of the past.
-This can only be achieved with a full cross-party Parliamentary Apology bolstered by a range of measures to help those affected.
+Since MAA was established in 2010 we have sought recognition and acknowledgement of the pain and grief suffered by many first parents and their now adult children as a result of unethical forced family separation and forced adoption practices of the past.

-For decades, from the Second World War until the mid 1980s, pregnancy outside marriage was severely frowned upon.
+For decades, from the Second World War until the mid 1980s, pregnancy outside marriage was regarded as a moral failure – a transgression – by young mothers (only the mothers were punished).
 Young, unmarried, pregnant women and girls had very little choice.
-Under duress and at the insistence of those who made decisions in their young lives, their babies were taken to be adopted, children who were not adopted often languished in care.
+Under duress and at the insistence of those who made decisions in their young lives, they were isolated and made to suffer in various ways and their babies were taken for adoption, children who were not adopted often languished in care.
 Mothers were denied information about welfare services available at the time, including housing and financial support.

 There was no question of these women being found to be unfit mothers; they were simply prevented from becoming mothers at all.